ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 Allowed parameters are:

 - modelId - model that you wish to return objects from.
-- objectType (not required if objectId is set) – type of objects you wish to return details for.
+- objectType (not required if objectId is set) – type of object you wish to return details for.
 - objectId (not required if objectType is set) - mrid of the object you wish to return details for, if set this will override objectType.
 - resultFormat – XML/JSON ,  Will return result bindings based on the select part of the query string.